numberoverzero/bloop/docs/api/internal.rst

         True if there are no more results.

+    .. function:: all()

+        Eagerly load all results and return a single list.
+If there are no results, the list is empty.

     .. function:: first()

         Return the first result.
 If there are no results, raises :exc:`~bloop.exceptions.ConstraintViolation`.